 Textbook requirements may vary from one teaching period to the next.

-Understanding Crime is an introductory unit that informs students about a range of issues, including the problematic nature of defining crime; the media and how knowledge of crime is developed; the role of theory in explaining crime; similarities between victim and offender characteristics and forensic science and the criminal justice system.
-The subject explores different types of crimes that are impacting upon our society, including crimes against morality; cyber, corporate and white-collar crime; violent and property crime; and youth crime.
+In every society there are acts or omissions that constitute crimes and it is crucial that we understand the nature and consequences of crime.
+In this introductory subject you will learn about a range of issues, including the problematic nature of defining crime and the impact of the media when it comes to explaining criminal behaviour.
+You will explore how knowledge of crime is developed and the role of theory in explaining crime.
+You will also investigate forensic science and the criminal justice system.
+You will explore different types of crimes that are impacting upon our society, including crimes against morality; cyber, corporate and white-collar crime; violent and property crime; and youth crime.

 - Written Assessment (40%)